Ranajagjitsinha Patil

-Ranajagjitsinha Padmasinha Patil (born 30 October 1971) is a member of 14th Vidhan Sabha, lower house of Legislature of Maharashtra, from Tuljapur in Maharashtra state in India.
-In March 2025, he is appointed as the Vice Chairman of the Maharashtra Institution for Transformation (MITRA), a government think tank aimed at driving Maharashtra’s development into a trillion-dollar economy.
+Political career

 He joined the Bharatiya Janata Party in the presence of Bharatiya Janata Party President Amit Shah and he was elected to the 14th Vidhan Sabha on a Bharatiya Janata Party ticket in the October 2019 state elections in Tuljapur Vidhan Sabha constituency.
 He has won the Tuljapur Vidhan Sabha constituency for the second consecutive time in the 2024 elections.
 He was elected to the Vidhan Sabha from the Osmanabad Vidhan Sabha in the October 2014 state elections.
 He was a member of the Maharashtra Legislative Council for 2 terms 2004-2008 & 2008–2014.
 His first stint in politics was after his induction as Minister of State in the Government of Maharashtra and handled numerous portfolios which include, Revenue, Industries, Agriculture, GAD, Protocol & Cultural Affairs.
-He is the nephew of Deputy Chief Minister of Maharashtra, Ajit Pawar and the son of Former Home Minister of Maharashtra Padamsinha Bajirao Patil.